 Keep the leaf attached even once re-potted.

 The potting mix will be pretty dry, and your succulents will need a drink, so fill the container with about a centimetre of water for the soil to soak up from the bottom.
 Don’t water the pots from the top as this will disturb the soil too much.
-The soil shouldn’t stay soaking wet and the succulents should be sitting in the water a long time.
+The soil shouldn’t stay soaking wet and the succulents should not be sitting in the water a long time.
 If they are, there is too much water, so empty it out to avoid root rot.
+Only water again (same method) once the compost has dried out.

 Now it’s just a matter of waiting for them to grow!

-Keep the succulents warm (ideally, though that said, I’m writing this blog in winter and they will work just as well in the cold – it will just be a slower process) and spritzed as the soil dries out.
-They don’t need to have a big drink too often as this will cause the roots to rot.
-It’s best to give them one drink when you re-pot and then keep the soil spritzed every couple of days.
+Keep the succulents warm and in a sunny spot (ideally, though that said, I’m writing this blog in winter and they will work in the cold – it will just be a slower process).

 It will take a good few weeks for the succulents to really take root and grow, but when they do, you’ll have a brand new plant.